 State Farm was another two-time Bankrate Award winner, scoring the prize for best term life insurance, thanks to its top-notch customer service and accessibility tools.
 As one of the top life insurance companies, State Farm also received the highest customer satisfaction score from J.D.
-Power on our list.
+Power.

 State Farm offers accessibility tools including a 24/7 customer helpline, easy-to-use mobile app, online portal and more than 19,000 exclusive local agents across the U.S. With an A++ (Superior) rating from AM Best, State Farm has a history of financial stability.
 The carrier offers a variety of term life insurance options as well as whole, universal and variable universal options.

 Learn more: State Farm Insurance review

 No medical exams required for some policies